Centre Area Transportation Authority: College Avenue Connector (CC) Commuter Route

 In February 2024, CATA restored service to Cato Park after eliminating service as a part of CATA's mid-year service changes.
 A special commuter service was added to the College Avenue Connector route west of Butz Street.
 There are four round-trip services scheduled in the morning and four round-trip services in the evening, both of which connect to the full-service College Avenue Connector route.
 The commuter service is in effect until August 2024.

 Gameday Football Shuttle

 During home Penn State football games, CATA also runs two special service routes which serve as the gameday football shuttle.
 The Downtown Shuttle runs on a loop through downtown State College en route to Beaver Stadium, with bus stops placed in front of a number of various hotels located along the route.
 The other route is the South Atherton Shuttle which also runs from a designated parking lot in the Hills Shopping Center to Beaver Stadium, allowing fans to park their cars and take the shuttle to the stadium.

 Past Service Routes

 As of May 2024, only 16 routes are in operation by CATA.
 Many of the previous service routes have been eliminated through service changes.
-Some of the routes have been replaced with CATAGO microtransit service, including Bellefonte, Boalsburg, Pine Grove Mills, Pleasant Gap, and Cato Park.
+Some of the routes have been replaced with CATAGO micro transit service, including Bellefonte, Boalsburg, Pine Grove Mills, Pleasant Gap, and Cato Park.